Yeng Constantino: 2016–20; 2023: DIVAS

 On December 15, 2018, Constantino, Tandingan, Quinto and Kyla teamed up again at the Smart Araneta Coliseum for another concert, this time with Boyz II Men, titled Boyz II Men with DIVAS.

-From July–August 2023, Kyla, Yeng and KZ, toured in the United States and Canada following the Cornerstone All Star Concert for another tour, titled Vocal Champs, with Jason Dy as their special guest for the tour.
+From July to August 2023, Kyla, Yeng and KZ, toured in the United States and Canada following the Cornerstone All Star Concert for another tour, titled Vocal Champs, with Jason Dy as their special guest for the tour.

 2018: Synesthesia

 In 2018, Constantino released her sixth studio album titled Synesthesia.
-The album spawned four singles "Pinipigil" and the hit single "Ako Muna" the song is a pop ballad and an emotional and self-empowering anthem.
-Constantino performed the song live on Wish 107.5 bus and it earned 7.2 million views on YouTube and she also performed the song in It's Showtime, the song became a radio hit in the Philippines and peaked at number six on the Myx Daily Top Ten music videos chart, and number ten on the MOR Pinoy Biga10 radio chart, the song also played in the radio in the United Kingdom with six spin and in the Sweden, the music video of "Ako Muna" was released in March 2018 on YouTube the music video was directed by Miguel Alomajan, it earned 9.8 million views on YouTube.
-Two more singles on the album released:"Tahimik" and "Dasal."
+The album spawned four singles, including "Pinipigil" and the hit single "Ako Muna".
+The song is a pop ballad and an emotional and self-empowering anthem.
+Constantino performed the song live on Wish 107.5 bus and it earned 7.2 million views on YouTube.
+She also performed the song in It's Showtime.
+The song became a radio hit in the Philippines and peaked at number six on the Myx Daily Top Ten music videos chart, and number ten on the MOR Pinoy Biga10 radio chart.
+The song also played in the radio in the United Kingdom with six spin and in Sweden.
+The music video of "Ako Muna" was released in March 2018 on YouTube and was directed by Miguel Alomajan, earning 9.8 million views on YouTube.
+Two more singles on the album released: "Tahimik" and "Dasal."

 2023: New record label

-In 2023, Constantino was named as the global ambassadress of Academy of Rock, a musical school in Singapore devoted to teaching rock and popular music.
+In 2023, Constantino was named the global ambassadress of the Academy of Rock, a musical school in Singapore devoted to teaching rock and popular music.
 In the same year, Constantino left Star Music and Star Magic after signing with Republic Records Philippines.

 In 2025, Constantino was announced as a guest performer in the Kolorcoaster overseas concert tour by Maki in November, with stops in the United Arab Emirates and Qatar.
 She also performed at the concert's Philippine leg at the Araneta Coliseum in Quezon City on November 7.

+In 2026, Constantino announced her concert tour for her 20th anniversary titled Biyaheng Bente.
+Multiple tour dates were scheduled for Quezon City, Laguna, Cebu City including US dates in Oakland, California, Stafford, Texas, and Los Angeles.

 Artistry

 Influences

-Her early influences include Canadian superstars Alanis Morissette and Avril Lavigne; country music singers LeAnn Rimes, Martina McBride and Trisha Yearwood; pop punk/rock bands the Ataris, Blink 182, Sum 41, The Starting Line, Coheed and Cambria, Yellowcard and Sandwich; and Filipina rock singers Acel Bisa, Kitchie Nadal and Barbie Almalbis.
+Her early influences include Canadian singers Alanis Morissette and Avril Lavigne; American country music singers LeAnn Rimes, Martina McBride and Trisha Yearwood; pop punk/rock bands the Ataris, Blink 182, Sum 41, The Starting Line, Coheed and Cambria, Yellowcard and Sandwich; and Filipina rock singers Acel Bisa, Kitchie Nadal and Barbie Almalbis.

-In November 2014, she admitted on her website that she was a fan of contemporary stars Demi Lovato, Taylor Swift, Hayley Williams and Avril Lavigne.
+In November 2014, she revealed on her website that she was a fan of contemporary stars Demi Lovato, Taylor Swift, Hayley Williams and Avril Lavigne.